 Taking the time to be there for your team is valuable because not only can you help to coach them through challenges they have, you also build self-esteem by showing them that they are worth spending time with.

-It’s important to remember that as leaders, we may be perceived as “important” in our company.
+It’s critical to remember that as leaders, we may be perceived as “important” in our company.
 Choosing to spend time with team members sends a powerful message of support that can build team confidence.

 2. Start Tackling Team Issues